antonioap101/FSI_Practica2/README.md

 Por supuesto, aquí tienes el texto actualizado en inglés:

+## 🚀 Getting Started
+To begin working with this project, ensure you have the required Python libraries installed, including TensorFlow, Keras, and relevant data processing libraries.
+Refer to the provided Jupyter notebooks for detailed implementation and further instructions on training the models with the datasets.

 ## 📊 Datasets
 The practice was conducted with two distinct datasets: one consisting of Butterfly and Moth species, and another comprising Euro coins.
 Below are the categories for each dataset: